aws-amplify/docs/docs/guides/functions/go-api.md

 ---
-title: NodeJS API
+title: Go API
-description: How to deploy a NodeJS API using Amplify Functions
+description: How to deploy a Go API using Amplify Functions
 ---

-In this guide, you will learn how to deploy a Node.js API.
+In this guide, you will learn how to deploy a Go API.

 ## 1. Initialize a new Amplify project